 Morning glories are annual vines.
 These twining climbers accomplish their ascent by winding their way skyward upon whatever support they can find.
 They belong to the Convolvulaceae family, a word that comes from the Latin, convolvere, meaning "to wind."
-The nuisance plant, bindweed is a relative.
+Bindweed, a twining, weedy vine that bedevils gardeners by winding around everything in sight, is a relative.

 Flowers last only a day.
-True to their name, the flowers open in the morning, then pucker up later in the day.
+True to their name, the flowers open in the morning then pucker up later in the day.
 Vine length averages about 10 feet, and morning glory leaves are heart-shaped.
-Vines may reseed.
+The vines may reseed.

-Ipomoea tricolor is indigenous to tropical regions of the Americas.
+Ipomoea tricolor is indigenous to tropical regions (zones 9 to 11) of the Americas.
 But these tropical flowers have long graced summer landscapes in cooler areas.
 Morning glory is the first vine to which many children in North America are introduced.

+A popular use for morning glory vines is as a privacy screen when grown upon lattice or chain-link fencing.
+It is also common to see morning glory vines growing on trellises and arbors.
 If you can get them to cover an arbor completely, they will offer shade in late summer.
-These vines are often grown in containers, as are the other kinds of Ipomoea listed below.
+These vines are often grown in containers, as are various other kinds of Ipomoea.

 Other Types of Ipomoea Commonly Used in North American Landscaping